The Honorable Meghan A. Adams

-Former Delaware Journal of Corporate Law Editor-in-Chief, Brittany M. Giusini, gives us some insight into her experience during law school and her career today.
+Former Delaware Journal of Corporate Law Articles Editor, The Honorable Meghan A. Adams, gives us some insight into her experience during law school and her career today.

-(7) What are some lessons you’ve learned during your professional career that will be valuable to current Journal members and recent graduates?
+- What are some lessons that you have learned during your professional career that will be valuable to current Journal members and recent Journal alumni?

 Study the rules of procedure for your area of practice.
 Learn the job of your paralegal and your assistant – these individuals are just as important in your daily lives as having a client.
 Most law firm staff have worked in that area of law for much longer than you – and they can help you avoid mistakes.
 Treat everyone, no matter what their job at your firm/office, with respect.

 - What are your future plans?

 The President Judge just assigned me to the Complex Commercial Litigation Division panel of the Superior Court.
 I am looking forward to presiding over these cases.

 - Outside of law, what are your interests?